jlorieau/mollib/docs/develop.rst

 Mollib includes 4 different kinds of tests.
 These are all executed by the ``make test-all`` command.

-1. **Pytests and unitests** These are tests stored in the ``tests`` directory.
+1. **Pytests and unitests**.
+These are tests stored in the ``tests`` directory.
-   They are run automatically by executing:
+   They are run automatically by executing one of the following:

         a. ``pytest``
         b. ``make test``
         c. ``make test-all``

-2. **Docstring tests** These are tests within the docstrings of functions, classes and methods in the mollib source (``mollib``).
-These tests are run automatically by executing:
+2. **Docstring tests**.
+These are tests within the docstrings of functions, classes and methods in the mollib source (``mollib`` subdirectory).
+These tests are run automatically by executing one of the following:

         a. ``pytest``
         b. ``make test``
         c. ``make test-all``

-3. **Tox** All of the pytests, unittests and doctests are tested in each Python environment using tox.
-These tests are run automatically by executing:
+3. **Tox**.
+All of the pytests, unittests and doctests are tested in each Python environment using tox.
+These tests are run automatically by executing one of the following:

         a. ``tox``
         b. ``make test-all``

-4. **CLI tests** These tests detect changes in the output text from a specific set of command arguments and mollib.
-These tests are located in ``tests/cli``.
+4. **CLI tests**.
+These tests detect changes in the output text from a specific set of command arguments and mollib.
+These tests are located in ``tests/cli`` directory.
 An error will be flagged if the output of a mollib command has changed from the contents of the ``.txt`` file.
 The output of the commands are also used in the documentation within the ``.rst`` files.
    These tests are run by executing:

         a. ``make test-cli``
         b.
 Additionally, if the output of a command changes, the reference